WangJieying/SDMD-resources/README.md

 # Spline-Based Dense Medial Descriptors for Image Compression: Supplementary Material

+This supplementary material shows the comparison of SDMD with JPEG for five image types and the boundary Y-structure elimination results.
+We also provide the full source code of SDMD below for replication purposes.

+## 1. Comparison with SDMD and JPEG.

-This material shows the comparison of JPEG results with SDMD results for several image types.
-For each image, we show the SSIM quality score and compression ratio (CR) of the JPEG (green asterisks) and SDMD (red filled dots) under several different quality settings.
+ For each image, we show the quality score (SSIM) and compression ratio (CR) of the JPEG (green asterisks) and SDMD (red filled dots) under several different quality settings.
 We also show the reconstruction of two methods under one specific quality setting.

   - [Scientific visualization data](./scivis.md)